Medically reviewed by Drugs.com. Last updated on Jun 6, 2022.

 - Surgery may be needed if you have an ACL tear or damage to other knee ligaments.

-- Ice helps decrease swelling and pain.
-Ice may also help prevent tissue damage.
+- Apply ice to decrease swelling and pain.
 Use an ice pack, or put crushed ice in a plastic bag.
-Cover the ice pack with a towel and place it on your injured ligament for 15 to 20 minutes every hour.
+Cover the bag with a towel and place it on the area for 15 to 20 minutes every hour.
 Use the ice for as long as directed.

-- Elevate your injured area raised above the level of your heart as often as you can.
+- Elevate the area above the level of your heart as often as you can.
 This will help decrease or limit swelling.
-Elevate the injured area by resting it on pillows.
+Rest your lower leg and foot on pillows.
+Do not put the pillow directly under your knee.

 When should I seek immediate care?